Eggplant is a delicious vegetable / fruit, a must-have in any vegetable patch.

-Together with tomatoes that are part of the same nightshade family, eggplant, in Europe, can also be attacked by this moth since 2009, the year the invasion spread throughout the continent; it can destroy 100% of any given harvest.
+Together with tomato which is also part of the nightshade family, eggplant, in Europe, is also under attack by this moth.
+Since 2009, the invasion started spreading throughout the continent.
+It can destroy 100% of any given harvest.

 - This shows how to fight against the tomato pinworm (same parasite as for tomato).